 So what is chutney?
 According to The New Food Lovers Companion (a must have reference book for any food lover), chutney is a spicy condiment that contains fruit, vinegar, sugar and spices with textures ranging from smooth to chunky and from mild to hot in terms of spice.

 As many chutney recipes do, this recipe uses curry powder.
 Like chili powder, curry powder is a blend of spices.
 These aromatic blends range from mild and sweet to pungent and hot.
 I prefer mild curry powder.
 Curry powders are usually a blend of turmeric, coriander, cumin, fenugreek, ginger, nutmeg, fennel, cinnamon, white pepper, cardamom, cloves, black pepper and cayenne pepper.

 - 1 pound ripe firm nectarines skinned, flesh cut from the pit and diced small

 - 2 Roma tomatoes drained of juices, quartered, seeded and diced small

 - 3 tablespoons packed light brown sugar or raw coconut crystals

 - 1 teaspoon curry powder

 - In a 2-quart heavy saucepan simmer nectarines, tomato, garlic, vinegar, brown sugar, curry powder, and salt, uncovered, stirring occasionally, until slightly thickened but still saucy, about 20 minutes.
 Serve warm, room temperature or cooled.
 What you don’t use will keep for a few days refrigerated.

-- Note – If the chutney is really juicy, you can cook it down a bit more for your preferred consistency or use a little culinary thickener.
-I keep Signature Secrets on hand for such uses and it works great in this recipe.
+- Note – If the chutney is really juicy, you can cook it down a bit more for your preferred consistency or use a little culinary thickener such as arrowroot starch.